Aviah/one-click-django-polls-tutorial/tutorial_part4.md

 **Interim summary:**

-1. The polls app is working localy both on the django development server, and the local Nginx/Apache.
+1. The polls app is working locally both on the django development server, and the local Nginx/Apache.
 2. The polls-app branch was merged to master
 3. The main project repository is up to date